 The primary role of the Committee is to assist and advise the Company Board (Board) to fulfil its responsibilities on matters relating to:

-b) reviewing and monitoring the integrity of the Company’s consolidated financial reports and statements to ensure that they provide a true and fair view of, and reflect the Committee members’ understanding of, the Company’s financial position and performance;
+(b) reviewing and monitoring the integrity of the Company’s consolidated financial reports and statements to ensure that they provide a true and fair view of the Company’s financial position and performance;

-f) performing any other duties, and undertaking or overseeing any specific projects, as the Board may request;
+(g) performing any other duties, and undertaking or overseeing any specific projects, as the Board may request.

 The Committee is responsible for: